neverbot/node-mongodb-migrations/Readme.md

   Can store migrations information both in a file or in a mongodb collection (useful for enviroments with multiple instanced servers).

-  Uses [then-mongo](https://github.com/then/then-mongo) instead of [promised-mongo](https://github.com/gordonmleigh/promised-mongo) as promised-based mongo library, so it's compatible with modern node versions.
+  Uses native mongodb promises (in the past it used [then-mongo](https://github.com/then/then-mongo) and before that [promised-mongo](https://github.com/gordonmleigh/promised-mongo) as promised-based mongo libraries).

 ## Installation